prantoran/storefront/Notes/REST_Framework.md

 Combine the logic of multiple related views inside a single class

 We cannot use explicit url patterns with view sets.
 We need routers.
 We register a view set with a router and the router will take care of generating the url patterns.

+# Building the API
+- Create a serializer
+- Create a view
+- Register a route